Beaver County assistance programs.

 The Beaver County agency also runs the Emergency Home Improvement Program.
 This service focuses on addressing emergency home repair needs of low income, elderly, and disabled homeowners in an effort to eliminate code violations and ensure the home is safe to live in.
 Qualifying participants in the program will receive home repairs and/or improvements to their home such as: furnace/water heater repairs or replacement; installation or repair of wells; installation of water, gas, sewer lines; and include the removal of physical barriers for those with disabilities.
 Eligibility for support and participation in the program is evaluated on an individual basis of need for low income homeowners.

 Contact Community Services Program of Beaver County at (724) 847-3889 to learn more about any of these programs, or to apply for aid.
-Click more information.
+Click to learn more on Beaver County community action agency.

 The Catholic Charities Beaver County office (p: 724-775-0758) offers low income and other qualified residents a host of assistance programs.
 People can get access to holiday assistance programs, such as meals and holiday gifts.
 Also receive access to rental assistance programs that can provide money for security deposits and overdue rent.
 Funds may also be available for paying heating and utility bills.
 Other assistance available in Beaver County can include counseling (for mortgage or landlord/tenant mediation), referrals, and self-sufficiency.
 A free medical clinic is also in the region.
 The charity is committed to helping income qualified people make it through an emergency.
 More on Catholic Charities programs in Beaver County.

 Residents of the county can also contact nearby churches or Catholic Charity organizations.
 For example, some services and coverage may be provided by the nearby Allegheny County region.
 The various organizations work together to provide food, financial assistance, and other support to the poor and low income.
 Last, but not least, they can provide emergency and disaster assistance for crisis situations.
-Continue.
+Learn about local Pittsburgh area Catholic Charities.

 Housing Authority of Beaver County offers section 8 housing, which is federal government low-moderate income housing.
 This provides supplemental rent for low income, senior, and working poor individuals.
 Also provides home improvement program, weatherization program and more.
 300 State Street (Vanport), Beaver Falls, Pennsylvania 15009.
 Call (724) 775-1220